-Veggie potato nachos are a tasty twist on traditional nachos.
+This veggie potato nachos recipe is a tasty twist on traditional nachos.
 They are made with a base of thinly sliced potatoes that have been baked until crispy and topped with vegetables wrapped in Mexican spices.

-Potato nachos, also known as Irish nachos are typically made with thin slices of potatoes, melted cheese and bacon.
+Potato nachos, sometimes called Irish nachos are slightly different than regular nachos.
+They are typically made with thin slices of potatoes, melted cheese, and bacon.
 This version is a healthier version made with a Tex-Mex flair.

-Veggie potato nachos are not only perfect for an appetizer, they are also a great solution for a quick vegetarian dinner with ingredients you probably already have.
+Veggie potato nachos are the perfect comfort food, not only for an appetizer, they are also a great solution for a quick vegetarian dinner with ingredients you probably already have.

-- Veggie potato nachos are quick and easy to make!
+- Veggie potato nachos are quick and easy to make with very little prep time required!

-- They are versatile and perfect for an appetizer or a quick meal .
+- They are versatile and perfect for an appetizer or a quick meal that the whole family will love.

 Here is What You Will Need